AdaptiveMotorControlLab/MouseArmTransformer/README.md

 ## Testing the code

-If you want to run tests (in `tests/`) in a fully-configured docker environment, simply run
+If you want to run tests (in `tests/`) in a fully-configured docker environment, simply run:

 ```
 make test_docker